Shoyeb45/WebDevelopment/FashionStore/README.md

 |:hover | It defines effects when mouse pointer is over element. [ mouseover] |
 |:active | It defines effects when link is in active state [ mousedown ]|

-> NOTE: Class can transform element apperance, transformatin time can be controlled by using "CSS Attribute called transition."
+> NOTE: Class can transform element apperance, transformatin time can be controlled by using "CSS Attribute called `transition`."

 ### 5. Validation state pseudo classes